sean-njela/django_template/README.md

    devbox shell
    ```

-   > First run may take several minutes to install tools.
+   > First run may take several minutes to install tools, but subsequent runs spin up in seconds.

 ## Quick Start